yagosys/fortinet_alibaba/securehub_ack/README.md

 after deployment

-in this version, fortiadc cloud init does not work. so you have to upload license to fortiadc and configure fortiadc.
+in this version, fortiadc cloud init does not work. so you have to upload license to fortiadc and configure fortiadc, please reference user guide for how to config..

 fortiadc_config.conf  file is just placehold for future , it will not be loaded by cloud-init you can either go to fortiadc GUI to upload license for use cli to update license.